qd-cae/qd-cae-python/README.md

 sudo python3 setup.py install
 ```

-As a little hint, if you want force python to take your modern compiler version (it may happen you have multiple), simply overwrite the `CC` attribute before the call:
+As a little hint, if you want force python to take your modern compiler version (it may happen that you have multiple g++), simply overwrite the `CC` attribute before the running the setup script:

 ```bash
 sudo CC=g++-4.9 python3 setup.py install